HOME

 Broomfield, Co 80023

-Copyright 2000 -2008
+Copyright 2000 -2013

 You may download this for personal use.
 Commercial use is strictly prohibited without

-written permission from Havenmade Inc.
+written permission from Havenmade

 Shopping list for your hot tub search.

-1/ Look for hot tubs that are easier to repair.
-As the hot tub ages, you do not want to spend extra money on labor, especially on leaks.
-The equipment should be spread out so one component is not in the way of removing the other.
-All of the side panels should be removable, and the hot tub should not be filled with dense foam to interfere with repairs.
-(Don't buy a luxury car and fill the hood full of foam!).
-The smaller tubing needs support with foam to keep it from shaking and leaking, so some foam support is needed.
-The standard design from 27 years ago is to stuff the cabinet with foam, then place the equipment in a box in front of the hot tub.
-This is not only a poor design for repairs, it is bad in terms of heat build up on the pumps and the plumbing has multiple concessions in design.
+The smaller tubing needs support with lightweight foam or tied in bundles to keep it from shaking as necessary, so some tubing support may be needed.
+In Haven Spas the pumps run so smooth the tubing does not shake.
+The shaking on most spas comes from the "standard" inadequate plumbing.
+The standard design from 35 years ago is to stuff the cabinet with foam, then place the equipment in a small box in front of the hot tub.
+This is not only a poor design for repairs, bad plumbing alignment, it is also bad in terms of heat build up on the pumps and the plumbing has multiple concessions in design.
 It is much better to allow air space around the equipment.
-If you place the equipment in a large container as in a thermal pane hot tub, the heat is dissipated and the equipment is easy to access.
+If you place the equipment in a large container as in a thermal sealed hot tub, the heat is dissipated and the equipment is easy to access.
 If you have a leak in the plumbing, buried in the foam, in a fully foamed hot tub, it is very expensive to fix.
 How do you find it?

 5/ Look for quality electronics.
 Right now Hydro Quip Gecko and ACC make the best (in my experience) and Balboa is very good, but not with plastic boxes.
 The safest is to use steel boxes.
 If you put a 50 amp or a 60 amp sub panel in your home, you would never pass code if the panel was made of plastic for fire reasons.
 Steel is by far best container for electrical panels and control boxes.
 Aluminum is OK but not as safe as steel.
-(We have always used steel or aluminum, and in 10 years we have had three boxes with electrical arcing.
+(We have always used steel or aluminum, and in 14 years we have had three boxes with electrical arcing.
 You could not even see the evidence of it until the box was opened.
 Then you saw all the black and melted parts.
 This can happen in any control box.
 You do not want any power junctions exposed outside of a metal housing.
 This stops the possibilities of fire.)

 6/ Look for hot tubs that have good clean plumbing.
 If the pump can put out 200 gallons per minute and it is running at 150, there is something wrong with the design.
 If a diverter valve is used, make sure it is NOT the first thing the pump hits in the plumbing path.
 If the diverter valve is the first plumbing part after the pump, then the hot tub is poorly plumbed.
 I call this "diverter first" plumbing.
 Look for few turns in the main plumbing.
 A poorly installed diverter valve means that people have to wait their turn for the jets.
 The diverter valve is similar to driving you car with the brakes on, in which the engine works harder to do less work.
 If you cannot run all the jets at full pressure at the same time, then the hot tub has a diverter valve, restricting the flow.

 8/ Look for pumps that are mounted to reduce noise.
-We use rubber mounting pads, solid 2 x 4 frames and lag screws to hold the pumps solid and get rid of "sounding boards" (thin plywood or plastic).
+We recommend using rubber mounting pads, solid 2 x 4 frames and lag screws to hold the pumps solid and get rid of "sounding boards" (thin plywood or plastic).
 Listen to the pumps running on high with all the equipment going.
 If you can't have a conversation, don't buy it.
 All you should hear is water!

 10/ Look for reasonable prices.
-A cheap shell stuffed with foam to hold it up with a one horsepower (1.65 hp), one speed jet pump hot tub with no air jets (air injection) being sold for $7000 is a rip off.
-(We have better ones for $3500) Look for the features per dollar of the hot tub as well as design and construction materials.
+A cheap shell stuffed with foam to hold it up with a one horsepower (1.65 hp), one speed jet pump hot tub with no air jets (air injection) being sold for $10,000 is a rip off.
+(We have better ones for $9000) Look for the features per dollar of the hot tub as well as design and construction materials.
 Do not purchase any hot tub that you do not understand about the equipment being used.
 Find out the real HP, motor size, brand of motor, brand of electronics and jets.
 Don't fall for fake awards

 11/ Avoid hot tubs that use a tiny 24 hour circulation pump that produces less than 18 GPM.
 (Unless of course you want to buy scum balls, scum bags, scum bug, extra shock and water clarifiers, and enzyme treatments to help get the scum out of the water.)